McDonald's employee who called 911 in CEO's shooting is eligible for a reward, but it will take time

 PHILADELPHIA -- More than 400 tips were called into the New York Police Department's Crime Stoppers tip line during the five-day search for a masked gunman who ambushed and fatally shot UnitedHealthcare CEO Brian Thompson last week.

 NYPD officials said about 30 of those tips were useful as information about the gunman's movements before and after the Dec.
-4 shooting began to take shape.
+4 shooting.
 But it wasn't until a 911 call came in from a McDonald's employee in Altoona, Pennsylvania, on Monday that police zeroed in on their suspect.

 Up to $60,000 in rewards from the FBI and the Crime Stoppers program had been offered to anyone calling in a tip leading to a break in the case.
 But although police and prosecutors moved quickly to arrest and charge 26-year-old Luigi Mangione, any rewards may take significantly more time to be released and might be less than the full amount after taxes and consideration of the role the tips played.